twt808/MIS_Thesis_Data_Analysis/README.md

 The cleaned analytical dataset is recreated within the R Markdown workflow rather than being stored as a separate public data file.

-## Data availability and confidentiality
+## Data Availability and Confidentiality

 The raw survey data are not publicly available because they were collected from human participants under University of Canberra ethics approval and are subject to research-data management, confidentiality, and secure-storage requirements.